 The only exception is if I’m explicitly referencing a prior year.
 Example: “However, we found that in the 1990s, people with bigger feet were [past, because we’re explicitly referencing a past year] stupider than people with smaller feet.”
 It would read oddly to say that people in the 1990s with bigger feet “are” stupider …

 That’s it.
 Not hard to follow.
 Even if you disagree, it has the advantage of consistency.
-At a minimum, authors should at least figure out what tense they want to use for methods and results and then do so consistently in a single paper.
+At a minimum, authors should decide what tense they want to use for methods and (separately) for results and then do so consistently in a single paper.
 Read closely, and you’ll find that researchers don’t/didn’t/and may never pay attention to tense.